Overview

 Working with Dynamic Attributes

-In general, dynamic attributes can be accessed via the same get
+In general, dynamic attributes can be accessed via the same get and set-methods described above for static attributes.
+However,

 dynamic attributes can additionally have dependencies on other attributes which affect the behavior of these methods.